 4. Check and update invited course members

-It's good practice to check if the list of invited students is complete some hours before the conference will start.
+It's good practice to check if the list of invited students is complete half an hour or so before the conference will start.
 To do this, click the Edit button of the conference and select the checkbox for not yet invited students.
 This is especially necessary at the start of the quartile when new students will enroll each day.

 5. Start a conference